ChernXi/AI07_Project_2-Employee-Productivity-Prediction/README.md

 You can get the data from [here](https://archive.ics.uci.edu/ml/datasets/Productivity+Prediction+of+Garment+Employees).

 ## Summary of the Dataset
 There are 15 attributes in this dataset.
 We will make use of the first 14 attributes as the features, and use them to launch a multilinear regression traning by using a dense neural network.
-Our target is to train out a model that can predict the actual productivity, which is the last attribute if the dataset with an mean absolute error percentage less than 10%.
+Our goal is to train out a model that can predict the actual productivity, which is the last attribute of the dataset, with our targeted mean absolute error percentage less than 10%.

 The 15 attributes in dataset are summarized as below.